-Filed under: Dog allergies, Healthy Dog Food | No Comments »
+Filed under: Dog allergies, Healthy Dog Food | Comments Off on Dog health allergies and dog food-an update

 I’ve mentioned before that we were feeding Vance Canidae dog food because it was high quality and one of the less expensive premium foods.
 Unfortunately, they changed the formula about 6 months or so ago and the new formula exacerbated the dog allergies (itchy skin, especially) that Vance suffers from.